Decoding 5 1/6 as a Decimal: A practical guide

 Q4: Can I use a calculator to convert fractions to decimals?

 A4: Yes, most calculators have the capability to directly convert fractions to decimals.
-Simply enter the fraction (e.g., 1/6) and press the equals button (=).
+Think about it: simply enter the fraction (e.
+Also, g. , 1/6) and press the equals button (=).

 Conclusion